pjs902/jax-demo/README.md

-# A quick tour of JAX.
+# A quick tour of JAX

 This is a short demo of JAX that I put together for a group meeting.

 ```python
 import numpy as np